Firewalls, IDS, IPS, Security Zones, and Screened Subnets

 Firewall typeHow it decidesCommon useLimitation

-Stateless firewallEvaluates each packet against rules such as source, destination, port, and protocolSimple router ACLs, high-speed edge filteringDoes not understand whether traffic belongs to an established session
+Stateless firewallEvaluates each packet against rules (source, destination, port, protocol)Router ACLs, high-speed edge filteringNo awareness of established sessions

-NGFWAdds application awareness, user identity, URL filtering, malware inspection, and threat intelligenceUser Internet edge, data center, cloud perimeterMore complex policy and higher resource cost
+Next-generation firewall (NGFW)Adds application awareness, user identity, URL filtering, malware inspection, threat intelUser Internet edge, data center, cloud perimeterMore complex policy, higher resource cost

-Host-based firewallRuns on an endpoint or serverProtects a host even when it moves networksMust be managed consistently across devices
+Host-based firewallRuns on an endpoint or serverProtects a host even off-networkMust be managed consistently

-Stateless filtering is still useful.
-For example, a router ACL can drop obviously unwanted inbound traffic before it reaches a stateful firewall.
-Stateful firewalls are usually better for policy between zones because they can allow return traffic for established sessions without opening broad inbound access.
+A stateless ACL can drop obviously unwanted inbound traffic before it reaches a stateful firewall, but it cannot automatically permit return traffic for an established session — you must add explicit rules.
+Stateful firewalls are preferred between zones because they allow return traffic for sessions they already permitted without opening broad inbound access.

 Proxy, IDS, IPS, and Load Balancer Roles